User-Defined Types in SQL

 INSERT and UPDATE queries are supported in a limited way, specifically:

-• UPDATE queries only work on the root column and also require the full list of columns and sub-columns to work.
-Updating sub-columns is technically possible by specifying column projections in place of sub-columns that shouldn’t be changed.
+queries only work on the root column and also require the full list of columns and sub-columns to work.
+Updating sub-columns is technically possible by specifying column projections in place of sub-columns that shouldn’t be changed. -

 Examples

-The order of column values is identical to the order of columns specified when executing the underlying CREATE MAPPING and CREATE TYPE statements.
+The order of column values must be the same as the order of columns specified when executing the CREATE MAPPING and CREATE TYPE statements.

 INSERT INTO users VALUES (1, 'testUser', (1, 'organization1', (1, 'office1')))